Programme Manager, Performance Management and Benchmarking

 Tel.
 01506 283811

-Our purpose is to support better decisions that improve the lives of Scotland's people.
-We work with all organisations involved in community planning to understand:
+Our purpose is to support Community Planning Partnerships (CPPs) to deliver their statutory duties effectively and to make better and more informed decisions that improve the lives of local communities across Scotland.
+We work with community planning partners to understand:

 This underpins our three main roles.